 Epstein-Barr virus causing multiple sclerosis has become irrefutable.
 Evidence indicating that EBV not only causes, but drives disease progression is growing.
 If EBV is a driver of MS then elimination of EBV would be a rational therapy for MS. There are licensed drugs with activity against EBV, such as the antiviral medication tenofovir alafenamide, which may be particularly effective as an inhibitor of EBV lytic reactivation.

-See the following dropbox link for a number of scientific papers indicating that EBV is the cause and driver of MS disease activity, and on potential antiviral therapies.
+See the following dropbox link, or files page, for a number of scientific papers indicating that EBV is the cause and driver of MS disease activity, and on potential antiviral therapies.

 Multiple sclerosis is caused by EBV.
 The risk of MS increased 32-fold after infection with EBV.
 Serum levels of neurofilament light chain increased only after EBV infection.
 These findings suggest EBV as the leading cause of MS.